 We take great pride in encouraging use of our collections and ensuring the security of our collections.
 We will provide a general orientation, but you should also prepare your students in advance with the following information before arriving for the class session:

 - No pens, food, drink, or chewing gum are allowed.

-- If they return to conduct research, materials must be used in the Paulson Reading Room.
+- If they return to conduct individual research, materials must be used in the Paulson Reading Room.
 Laptops are allowed.